Payday Loan Consolidation: How to Get Relief that Works

 There are people who have dedicated their entire lives to fight payday loan lenders and help get clients debt free.
 These are called credit counseling services.

-Credit counseling services have wide expertise in many areas of personal finance, including credit card debt, mortgages, student loans, unsecured loans and more.
+Credit counselors have wide expertise in many areas of personal finance, including credit card debt, mortgages, student loans, unsecured loans and more.
+They can create Debt Management Plans (DMPs) to help you tackle a debt payment plan.
 But one area they focus on is payday loans and helping people get out of the deadly payday loan cycle.
 Be sure to do your research to understand whether your credit counselor has experience with payday loan consolidation.
 They can seriously help your financial situation.

 This video by Michael Bovee does a great job at explaining credit counseling.

-Additionally, credit counselors stay in tune with guidelines and laws put forth by the Consumer Financial Protection Bureau (CFPB), a government organization that does all it can to fight predatory lenders.
+Additionally, credit counselors stay in tune with guidelines and laws set by the Consumer Financial Protection Bureau (CFPB), a government organization that does all it can to fight predatory lenders.
 To find a local credit counselor, call your local credit unions and see if they have any recommendations.

 Talk to Legal Aid Attorneys